-- If your employer participates in the Disability Income Plan, the pension contribution rates are 8.3 % of pensionable earnings up to the YMPE and 9.5 % of pensionable earnings in excess of the YMPE. - If your employer does not participate in the Disability Income Plan, the pension contribution rates are 8.4 % of pensionable earnings up to the YMPE and 9.6% of pensionable earnings in excess of the YMPE.
+Prior to January 1, 2025, if your employer participated in the Disability Income Plan, the pension contribution rates were 8.3 % of pensionable earnings up to the YMPE and 9.5 % of pensionable earnings in excess of the YMPE.
+If your employer did not participate in the Disability Income Plan, the pension contribution rates were 8.4 % of pensionable earnings up to the YMPE and 9.6% of pensionable earnings in excess of the YMPE.